HomeDing/homeding.github.io/elements.md

 The following element implementations are available in the current version of the HomeDing library.

-\* For some Elements a specific library is requires.
+\* For some Elements a specific library is required.

 ## Sensor and Input Elements